-Foster is referring to our first encounter some five years ago, when I interviewed her for a small feature in a magazine.
-After a few minutes of small talk, she asked if I’d been to the Frog Wall.
-I shook my head and soon we were in her white Prius driving out of Montecito, circling the roundabout to Alameda Padre Serra, and up into the hills of the Riviera.
-During the ride, she spoke of past trips to Paris for wholesale merchandise marts and I conjured an image of her after a long day, reclining in a chaise lounge framed by tufted silk curtains in a Parisian suite.
+Foster refers to our first encounter five years ago when I interviewed her for a small feature.
+She asked if I’d been to the Frog Wall after a few minutes, and I shook my head.
+Next, we were in her white Prius driving out of Montecito, circling the roundabout to Alameda Padre Serra and up into the hills of the Riviera.
+During the ride, she spoke of trips to Paris for wholesale merchandise marts, and I conjured an image of her after a long day, reclining in a chaise lounge framed by tufted silk curtains in a Parisian suite.

-She parked curbside on Paterna Road and we climbed out of the car.
-In just a few steps we were, in fact, in front of the so-called Frog Wall – a stone wall shrine of all manner of frogs – ceramic, stuffed – accumulating since 1989.
-I asked if she’d mind posing for a picture for the Santa Barbara Sentinel, where I was editor at the time.
-Somewhat bemused, she agreed, wondering why anyone would care.
-I gently reminded her that she’s famous around these parts and people would love it.
-Puzzled yet gracious, she stood nearby and flashed a smile.
+Once parked curbside on Paterna Road, we climbed out of the car, and in just a few steps we were, in fact, in front of the Frog Wall, a shrine to frogs, accumulating since 1989.
+I asked if she’d mind posing for a picture for the Santa Barbara Sentinel, where I was an editor at the time.
+She agreed, somewhat bemused, wondering why anyone would care.
+I gently reminded her, “you’re kinda famous around these parts,” and she flashed a humble smile.

 Back at the coffee shop, Wendy opens up.
 “I hear that people are scared of me,” she says.
 “People tell me, ‘When I first met you, I was scared of you.’
 I don’t know…”

 She leaves the thought lingering, but I get where it’s coming from.
-To people who don’t know her, Foster’s aura of elegant reserve can be disorienting.
+Foster’s quiet reserve can be disorienting to people who don’t know her.
 They’d probably never guess she spent her girlhood days parading around the house in her mother’s clothes.

 The Montecito Coffee Shop is not quite full.
 Families are seated at a few tables.
-Nearby a couple politely perk their ears in our direction, trying to hear what Foster is saying.
+Nearby, a couple politely leans in our direction, stretching to hear Foster.

-At the beginning, she did most of the cooking while also studying at the Hebrew language school, Ulpan, for seven months while still in a cast.
-Unfortunately, according to Wendy, the staff she eventually hired began to steal and the business fizzled out.
+In the beginning, she did most of the cooking while also studying at the Hebrew language school, Ulpan, for seven months while still in a cast.
+Unfortunately, according to Wendy, the staff she eventually hired began to steal, and the business fizzled out.
 “My Hebrew was pretty good,” she laughs.
 “But how do you say, FU?”